RhizomeDB/cryptable/README.md

 ### 1.2.3 DAG History

 History in systems like PomoDB are represented as an acyclic hash graph.

+The most general solution requires local secondary indices (or FHE).
+Given that these do not match our performance or

-While there are several techniques (k-anonymity, OT) that make it possible to search directly on history, they typically to require local secondary indices (or FHE).
-As tabular data access control MAY
+While there are several techniques (k-anonymity, OT) that make it possible to search directly on history,

 Reading a CID in the `causedBy` field of a quad MUST NOT immedietly grant access to the entire transative history.
+Doing so would be potentially dangerous, especially if it crossed between stores.
+The semantics of the `causedBy` relation do not match that of access control.

 While this is an important access pattern in many graph queries, it is not desired for tabular queries.
 Typically the shape of graph data is more important in queries with a small number of common entities and attributes.
 Granting access to the entire history of those paths is thus viable.

+Instead, the CrypTable ony provides searchable encyprtion via an authentication tag.
+This is not an HMAC, since the goal is to avoid calculating the unique key for every fact.
+A cryptographically secure hash function MUST be used, and a nonce based on the [store ID] MUST be concatenated to the cleartext CID before hahsing.
+This tag MAY be places anywhere on the fact's envelope.
+When stored in an associative map using this tag as the entry label is RECOMMENDED.

+If space overhead is a concern, this tag MAY be further anonymized via truncation or XOR folding.
+Note that this does not increase the k-anonymity as the tag is already indistinguishable from any other tag.

 ## 1.x